elastic/beats/INSTALL.md

 To build Packetbeat successfully, first you need to install all the
 dependencies:

-    $ go get
+    $ make deps

-The *go build* command is used to compile the package.
-It only builds the package, without installing it.
+and then compile it with:

-    $ go build
+    $ make

 ## Run unit tests